 For this reason, don’t wait until the last moment to buy your harness, backpack, or any other mountain equipment.
 If you don’t know where to buy and have a knowledgeable and trustworthy friend, ask for their advice (but beware of friends who claim to be “experts” 🙂).

 Online shopping warrants a separate discussion: buying mountain equipment online can be a viable alternative, but you need to know where to “click.”
 Personally, when I can’t find what I need here in Cortina, I turn to online platforms for climbing gear or other items.
 However, searching for mountain articles on the internet is not as simple as it may seem.
 Sure, there are numerous online stores, but where should you make your purchase?
 Thoroughly verify the competence and reliability of the seller, and seek detailed information about the product you’re interested in – not once, but twice.

 Anyone going on a Ferrata trip needs the following technical equipment: helmet and harness, ferrata kit.

 It is vitally important that this is top quality as your life will depend on it! mountain equipment

-As far as rope length is concerned, 50 or 55 metres are usually enough.
+As far as rope length is concerned, 55 or 60 meters are usually enough.
 Longer pitches are not a good idea because resistance makes it difficult to pull the rope up again and it can be difficult to communicate with your climbing partner.